 Today I configured a new backup solution that required me to restrict root ssh access to a single IP for the root user.

-I got tis to work by going the following steps (on Raspbian GNU/Linux 9):
+I got this to work by going the following steps (on Raspbian GNU/Linux 9):

-- login via ssh on the maschine to access via root
+- login via ssh on the machine to access via root

 - add the following lines to the end of the file:

 123456789# change the ssh port to 666Port 666# disallow root access for everyone#PermitRootLogin no# allow root access for the IP 220.127.116.11 onlyMatch Address 18.104.22.168PermitRootLogin yes